usnistgov/elft/elft_1_x/validation/README.md

 when run on a **Intel Xeon Gold 6140** CPU, but all Intel CPU types shall be supported.
 Use of unavailable intrinsics shall degrade gracefully.

+Be prepared to explain differences in templates and similarity scores.
+If at all possible, please prevent differences due to hardware, lossy math and other optimizations, and the like.
+Understand that NIST has a _right to reject_ submissions that cannot explain or correct differences.

 How to Run
 ----------
  1. Put your compiled core library and any other required libraries in [lib64/].